-Motivational Interviewing Program
+Foundations of Motivational Interviewing Program

 This introductory Strong4Life Motivational Interviewing (MI) Training sets the foundation for all the trainings we offer to clinicians.
 This training is designed to help clinicians initiate effective conversations with patient families about the Strong4life Healthy Habits, at any visit.
 The resources below are designed to be used in conjunction with the MI skills learned in the training to help families start driving sustainable behavior change.
+This training is approved for CME, MOC Part II and RD continuing education.

-Why participate in Motivational Interviewing?
+Why participate in the Foundations of Motivational Interviewing program?

 In addition to learning about evidenced-based strategies to help patients drive sustainable behavior change, trained clinicians will have the option to order patient resources, at no cost to the practice.